jonathom/coherence-docs/src/README.md

 **Step 1 is to execute `create_reference_scene_json()` with a proper timeframe and an AOI `geojson` file.**

-## Step 2: Orchestrate Preprocessing Worklfow
+## Step 2: Orchestrate Preprocessing Workflow

 **2.1 List products in a given time range**